-Blue-Green algae start to grow when the weather reaches temperatures of 75 degrees or higher, which is why its effects are seen more in the mid-to-late summer.
-According to the ASPCA, cyanobacteria have a high toxicity level causing poisoning in cats, horses, dogs, birds, fish, and even people.
+Blue-green algae starts to grow when the weather reaches temperatures of 75 degrees or higher, which is why its effects are seen more in the mid- to late- summer.
+Cyanobacteria have a high toxicity level causing poisoning in cats, horses, dogs, birds, fish, and even people.
 The poisoning is caused by the anatoxins and microcystins that are produced by the bacteria.
 In addition, the increase in phosphorus and nitrogen in the water helps the bacteria to thrive.

 Signs of Blue-Green Algae Poisoning

-It is easy for dogs to get blue-green algae poisoning.
+Unfortunately, it's very easy for dogs to get blue-green algae poisoning.
 They do not even have to drink the water and can have an adverse reaction by simply playing in it.
 However, ingestion does have more severe consequences.
-If your dog drinks water with toxic blue-green algae, they can have neurologic or liver damage.
+If your dog drinks water with toxic blue-green algae, they can suffer from neurological or liver damage.